 What Is Data Privacy?

 Data privacy considers how individuals or organizations control personal information collection and use.
-Data privacy is often confused with data security, the two terms are related but not interchangeable.
+Data privacy is often confused with data security, but while the two terms are related, they are not interchangeable.

 Data security for businesses refers to the measures taken to protect all data—not just personal information—from malicious threats, while data privacy deals with rules that must be followed for handling personal information.

-In this post we focus on data privacy and protecting personal information, our other recent blog talks more specifically on types of data and required protections.
+In this post we focus on data privacy, AI safeguards and protecting personal information, our other recent blog talks more specifically on types of data and required protections.

 There are various ways to protect data privacy, including encrypting data, restricting access to authorized individuals, only sharing with third parties when authorized, and securely destroying data that is no longer needed.
 Organizations must take data privacy seriously and develop a holistic data privacy program in order to protect the sensitive personal information of their employees, customers, and partners from the moment the organization receives the information (usually referred to as “collecting” the information).